martini-alessandro/Maximum-Entropy-Spectrum/mespectrum_package/README.rst

 MAXIMUM ENTROPY ESTIMATION ALGORITHM FOR FAST PSD COMPUTATION
 =============================================================

-mesa is a package for the computation of power spectral densities of a given time series.
+``mespectrum`` is a package for the computation of power spectral densities of a time series.
 It implements a Fast verions of Burg method of Maximum Entropy Spectral Analysis.
+The method is fast and reliable and provides better performance than other standard methods.

 The computation of the power spectral density requires solving the Levinson recursion for the forward prediction error coefficients a_k.
-The computation of these coefficients allow to characterize the observed process in terms of an autoregressive process of order p (AR(p)), being p + 1 the lenght of the a_k array.
+The knowledge of such coefficients allows to characterize the observed process in terms of an autoregressive process of order p (AR(p)), being p + 1 the lenght of the a_k array.
 Together with a_k coefficients a P coefficient is estimated, and is to be interpreted as the variance of white noise component for the process.